zaifrun/ChessNotationLibraryAndroid/README.md

 # ChessNotationLibraryAndroid

-A chess notation library (.aar) for supporting chess notation in 56 languages.
+A chess notation library (.aar) for supporting chess notation in 56 languages on Android

-This is Version 1.0 (see version history at the bottom of this document)
+This is Version 1.1 (see version history at the bottom of this document)

 Description and purpose of this library: